 In literature, there are several energy aware routing protocols which try to conserve energy in an ad hoc environment using different techniques.
 Most of the routing protocols conserve energy during the node's active state i.e., when a node is transmitting or receiving data.
 The transmission power required to transmit a packet consumes significant energy [7].
 Various energy aware routing protocols develop efficient transmission mechanisms where a node is able to dynamically adjust its transmission power instead of transmitting at full power always.
 Most of the routing protocols consider the residual energy levels of nodes while forwarding packets and using the techniques based on the estimation of energy status of the node and transmission power control mechanism prove efficient in terms of energy conservation.
 But, only several protocols provide QOS support.
-As MANETs becomes more popular and used for multimedia applications, it is very much essential to provide QoS parameters like delay, bandwidth and packet loss etc. for MANETS are mentioned.
+As MANETs becomes more popular and used for multimedia applications, it is very much essential to provide QoS support along with efficient energy conservation.
+In this paper, some energy efficient protocols which also consider the QoS parameters like delay, bandwidth and packet loss etc. for MANETS are mentioned.